hexLucifer/vincent-ai/README.md

 - DM support may come in the future, disabled by default, but could be enabled manually.

 ## A rant on Llama 3.2 Vision
 1. Llama 3.2 Vision is hot garbage!
-2. It keeps refusing to describe perfectly safe images!
-3. It either makes shit up or describes the image badly!
-4. ONLY ONE IMAGE PER YOUR 128K TOKENS OF CONTEXT!!!
-PIXTRAL 12B HAS 128K OF CONTEXT AND YOU CAN SHOVE IT ***FULL*** OF IMAGES!!!
-5. AND PIXTRAL ***12B*** BEATS LLAMA 3.2 ***90B*** AT THE TASK THE LLAMA WAS MADE FOR!!!
+Sometimes, it just refuses to describe perfectly safe images!
+And even when it does cooperate, it provides terrible descriptions!
+Also, only one image per your entire **128K** context window?
+Pathetic!
+Pixtral **12B** supports a context full of images, and it works better than your **90B** model!!